-21.04 If the owner of monoton which to the test of test 21.03 If the owner of property which is subject to a violation of this Ordinance transfers the ownership of such property between the time the notice of violation was served and the time of the hearing and the alleged violator fails to make disclosure of said violation, the transfer creates a rebuttable presumption of fraud.
+21.05 If the owner of property which is subject to a violation of this Ordinance transfers the ownership of such property between the time the notice of violation was served and the time of the hearing and the alleged violator fails to make disclosure of said violation, the transfer creates a rebuttable presumption of fraud.
 21.06 Violations of this Ordinance may also be referred by ERM to the Groundwater and Natural Resources Protection Board (GNRPB) for corrective actions and civil penalties.
-Any person who is party to the proceeding before the GNRPB may appeal the Board's Order to the Circuit Court of Palm Beach County in accordance with Florida Amaliate • Rules.
-Funds collected pursuant to administrative penalties levied by the GNRPB for violations of this Ordinance shall be deposited in the Palm Beach County Pollution ł Recovery Trust Fund, or such other place as may be designated by Resolution of the Board of County Commissioners.
-21.07 In order to provide an expeditious settlement that would be beneficial to the enforcement of this Ordinance and be in the best interest of the citizens of Palm Beach • agreements with alleged violators.
-Any such agreement shall be a formal written Director, and any such alleged violators, and shall be approved as to form and legel sufficiency by the County Attorney's Office.
-The agreement can be entered into at any time prior to the hearing before the GNRPB. (a) Conditions.
-Such consent agreements may be conditioned upon a promise by the alleged violator to: ; (1) Bring the parcel into compliance with this Ordinance and maintain it in that condition; 1 (2) Remit payment of a monetary settlement not to exceed the maximum amount allowed per violation, as set forth in this Ordinance; (3) Remit payment for costs and expenses of the County for investigation and enforcement; and (4) Any other remedies and corrective action deemed necessary and appropriate by the director of ERM to ensure compliance with this Ordinance. (b) The consent agreement shall not serve as evidence of a violation of this Ordinance and shall expressly state that the alleged violator neither admits nor denies culpability for the alleged violations by entering into such agreement.
-In 1 addition, prior into entering into any such consent agreement, each alleged violator shall be apprised of the right to have the matter heard by the GNRPB in accordance with the provisions of this Ordinance, and that execution of the agreement is not required. . ((c) The consent agreement shall be valid and enforceable in a court of competent jurisdiction in Palm Beach County and shall abate any enforcement proceedings available to ERM for so long as the terms and conditions of such agreement are complied with.
+Any person who is party to the proceeding before the GNRPB may appeal the Board's Order to the Circuit Court of Palm Beach County in accordance with Florida Appellate Rules.
+Funds collected pursuant to administrative penalties levied by the GNRPB for violations of this Ordinance shall be deposited in the Palm Beach County Pollution Recovery Trust Fund, or such other place as may be designated by Resolution of the Board of County Commissioners.
+21.07 .07 In order to provide an expeditious settlement that would be beneficial to the enforcement of this Ordinance and be in the best interest of the citizens of Palm Be County, the Director of ERM is authorized to enter into voluntary consent (settleme agreements with alleged violators.
+Any such agreement shall be a formal written consent agreement between ERM on behalf of Palm Beach County, by and through Director, and any such alleged violators, and shall be approved as to form and legal sufficiency by the County Attorney's Office.
+The agreement can be entered into at time prior to the hearing before the GNRPB. (a) Conditions.
+Such consent agreements may be conditioned upon a promise by the alleged violator to: (1) Bring the parcel into compliance with this Ordinance and maintain it in that condition; (2) Remit payment of a monetary settlement not to exceed the maximum amount allowed per violation, as set forth in this Ordinance; (3) Remit payment for costs and expenses of the County for investigation and enforcement; and (4) Any other remedies and corrective action deemed necessary and appropriate by the director of ERM to ensure compliance with this Ordinance. (b) The consent agreement shall not serve as evidence of a violation of this Ordinance and shall expressly state that the alleged violator neither admits nor denies culpability for the alleged violations by entering into such agreement.
+In addition, prior into entering into any such consent agreement, each alleged violator shall be apprised of the right to have the matter heard by the GNRPB in accordance with the provisions of this Ordinance, and that execution of the agreement is not required. (c) The consent agreement shall be valid and enforceable in a court of competent jurisdiction in Palm Beach County and shall abate any enforcement proceedings available to ERM for so long as the terms and conditions of such agreement are complied with.
 In the event the alleged violator fails to comply with the terms and conditions set forth in the executed agreement, the Director of ERM may either: (1) Consider the consent agreement void and pursue any remedies available for enforcement of the applicable provisions of the Ordinance; or (2) Initiate legal proceedings for specific performance of the consent agreement.
 21.08 Funds collected pursuant to a consent agreement shall be deposited in the Palm Beach County Pollution Recovery Trust Fund.
+38